rodemann/rodemann.github.io/_pages/research.md

 ## Posters

-* Julian Rodemann, Thomas Augustin, Rianne de Heide (2023): Interpreting Generalized Bayesian Inference by Generalized Bayesian Inference. *Accepted for presentation at* **ISIPTA**, Oviedo, Spain.
+* Julian Rodemann, Thomas Augustin, Rianne de Heide (2023): Interpreting Generalized Bayesian Inference by Generalized Bayesian Inference. *Accepted for presentation at* **ISIPTA** 2023

-* Alexander Marquardt, Julian Rodemann, Thomas Augustin (2023): An Empirical Study of Prior-Data Conflicts in Bayesian Neural Networks. *Accepted for presentation at* **ISIPTA**, Oviedo, Spain.
+* Alexander Marquardt, Julian Rodemann, Thomas Augustin (2023): An Empirical Study of Prior-Data Conflicts in Bayesian Neural Networks. *Accepted for presentation at* **ISIPTA** 2023.

-* Julian Rodemann, Jann Goschenhofer, Emilio Dorigatti, Thomas Nagler, Thomas Augustin (2023): Approximately Bayes-Optimal Pseudo Label Selection. *Poster accepted for the* Fifth Symposium on Advances in Approximate Bayesian Inference **AABI**, co-located with **ICML**, Honolulu, Hawai.
+* Julian Rodemann, Jann Goschenhofer, Emilio Dorigatti, Thomas Nagler, Thomas Augustin (2023): Approximately Bayes-Optimal Pseudo Label Selection. *Poster accepted for the* Fifth Symposium on Advances in Approximate Bayesian Inference **AABI**, co-located with **ICML** 2023.

-* Julian Rodemann, Sebastian Fischer, Malte Nalenz, Lennart Schneider, Thomas Augustin (2022): Not All Data Are Created Equal - Lessons from Sampling Theory for Adaptive Machine Learning. *Poster presented at* **ICSDS** hosted by the Institute of Mathematical Statistics **(IMS)** in Florence, Italy.
+* Julian Rodemann, Sebastian Fischer, Malte Nalenz, Lennart Schneider, Thomas Augustin (2022): Not All Data Are Created Equal - Lessons from Sampling Theory for Adaptive Machine Learning. *Poster presented at* **ICSDS** 2022 hosted by the Institute of Mathematical Statistics **(IMS)**.

-+ Julian Rodemann, Thomas Augustin (2021): Accounting for Imprecision of Model Specification in Bayesian Optimization. *Poster presented at* **ISIPTA**.
++ Julian Rodemann, Thomas Augustin (2021): Accounting for Imprecision of Model Specification in Bayesian Optimization. *Poster presented at* **ISIPTA**, Granada, Spain.

 ## Talks